Undistraction/gitbook/promises.md

 This value might take the form of an error - a reason for our broken promise.

+## Callback Hell

+Promises solve problems inherent with using callbacks.
+They remove the need to nest callbacks when dealing with a sequence of events and remove the need to check for completion of all parties when dealing with parallel events.

+## Creation

 When a new Promise is constructed, an _executor function_ is passed to it.
+The executor function is responsible for doing whatever the Promise needs to do.
 The executor function has two parameters: `resolve` and `reject`, and is called immediately, being passed in these two built-in functions as arguments.
 This gives the executor function two ways to deal with a situation depending on whether it is successful or not.
+At this point, the Promise is ready to be used but will do nothing until it is told to.
+It stores the executor function and waits to be told to execute it.
+Although the executor function has access to the promise's resolve and reject methods, the promise doesn't have access to callbacks for these eventualities as these haven't been supplied yet.

 To create a promise: